bagisto/bagisto-docs/src/docs/theme-development/creating-admin-theme.md

 - **SCSS/PostCSS** preprocessing for admin styling
 - **Asset optimization** and bundling for admin interfaces

 We'll gradually progress through these advanced concepts in the upcoming guides.
 For now, stick to the existing CSS classes or use custom CSS to avoid compilation issues.
-The [Asset Bundling](./bundling-assets.md) guide will show you how to set up a complete modern admin development workflow.
+The [Vite-Powered Theme Assets](./vite-powered-theme-assets.md) guide will show you how to set up a complete modern admin development workflow.
 :::

 ### Step 4: Clear Application Cache